 Having a downstream solution addresses risk mitigation and visibility concerns, but not the essential component of cost savings.
 Once a downstream solution is implemented, many organizations begin exploring options for the ‘upstream’ value of SOW Management by the MSP which can provide unmatched value and material cost savings.

-Click on the full article to learn about ‘upstream value” and how MSPs that are actively managing SOWs for their clients have a competitive advantage as they have access to substantial amounts of data on the projects at each of their clients.
+Check out the whitepaper to learn about ‘upstream value” and how MSPs that are actively managing SOWs for their clients have a competitive advantage as they have access to substantial amounts of data on the projects at each of their clients.

 If you or a member of your team would benefit from a further discussion on how PRO is helping companies implement winning contingent workforce management programs globally, please contact a PRO representative at 800.291.1099 or email at email@example.com.